Willetton

 Willetton has limited levels of nearby infrastructure activity, ranking in the 19thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified eight projects that may impact the area.
-Key projects include Willetton Sports Precinct Transformation, Centuria Canning Vale Industrial Development, Willetton Senior High School Redevelopment, and Willetton Youth Centre Renovation.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified seven projects likely affecting the region.
+Notable ones are Willetton Sports Precinct Transformation, Centuria Canning Vale Industrial Development, Willetton Senior High School Redevelopment, and Willetton Youth Centre Renovation.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.